Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m4/task4.2/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.2/006.png)

  ## 3
 Groups in Linux are defined by GIDs (group IDs).
 Just like with UIDs, the first 100 GIDs are usually reserved for system use.
 The GID of 0 corresponds to the root group and the GID of 100 usually represents the users group.
 GIDs are stored in the /etc/group file but also can be retrieved from /etc/passwd file as described above

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.2/007.png)

  ## 4
-Belonging of a user to the specific group can be defined via id command or by exploring /etc/group file (also via /etc/passwd file)
+Belonging of a user to the specific group can be defined either via id command or by exploring /etc/group file (also via /etc/passwd file)

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.2/008.png)